A2ANet/A2ANetPython/README.md

 RESPONSE_FORMAT_INSTRUCTION: str = (
     "You are an expert A2A protocol agent.\n"
-    "Your task is to read through all previous messages thoroughly and determine what the state of the task is.\n" "If the task is complete, extract the task output into an artifact.
-The task is complete if the `tavily_search` tool has been called and the results are sufficient to answer the user's question."
+    "Your task is to read through all previous messages thoroughly and determine what the state of the task is.\n" "The state of the task should be:\n"
+    "- 'completed' if the user's most recent message contains a question that can be answered by searching the web, the `tavily_search` tool has been called, and the results are sufficient to answer the user's question.\n"
+    "- 'failed' if the user's most recent message contains a question that can be answered by searching the web, the `tavily_search` tool has been called, and the results are insufficient to answer the user's question.\n"
+    "- 'rejected' if the user's most recent message doesn't contain a question or contains a question that can't be answered by searching the web.\n"
+    "If the task is 'completed', set 'task_state' to 'completed' and include at least one artifact in 'artifacts'.\n" "If the task is not 'completed', do not include any artifacts."
 )

 graph = create_react_agent(